-Palestinian toll crosses 25,000, most of the casualties are women and children, says Gaza
+Palestinian toll crosses 25,000, most casualties are women and children, says Gaza health authority

 Israel has rejected United States’ calls for a two-state solution.